tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Epic Feat

-The spell is now (recharge 16+) after battle instead of daily.
+The spell is now (recharge 16+) after battle instead of full recovery.

 ---